Comprendre la législation des drones en France en 2025

 Flight scenarios in France

-The different scenarios S1, S2, S3 and S4
+S1, S2, S3 and S4 scenarios

 French regulations provide for several flight scenarios for drones:

-Scenario S1: Line-of-sight flights (VLOS)
+Scenario S1: Direct visual flights (VLOS)

 Requirements:

-• Drone weight : Less than 25 kg.
+• Drone weight Less than 2 kg.

 Requirements:

-• Drone weight : Less than 2 kg.
+• Drone weight Less than 8 kg.

 Requirements:

-• Drone weight : Less than 25 kg.
+• Drone weight Less than 25 kg.

 • Flight zones : Flights in controlled airspace with specific authorizations.

-• Training : Advanced certification for flights in controlled airspace, including coordination with air traffic control services.
+• Training Advanced certification for flights in controlled airspace, including coordination with air traffic control services.

-Obligations of drone pilots
+The obligations of drone pilots

-Respect of air rules
+Respect for the rules of the air

 Definition and differences